 The Corporation has a voluntary-contributory defined contribution retirement plan (retirement plan) covering substantially all of its employees.
 Eligible employees receive monthly contributions equivalent to 4% of salary or wages.
-In addition, the retirement plan provides for a 100% employer match for employee elective deferrals of up to 2.5% of salary or wages.
-Expenses under the retirement plan for the years ended September 30, 2011 and 2010 were \$92,823 and \$111,421, respectively.
+In addition, in 2011 the retirement plan provides for a 100% employer match for employee elective deferrals of up to 2.5% of salary or wages.
+During 2012, the match was changed so that the Corporation will match an employee deferral up to 4%, although the employee can still defer any amount up to IRS limits.
+Expenses under the retirement plan for the years ended September 30, 2012 and 2011 were \$44,530 and \$92,823, respectively.